PacificBiosciences/IsoSeq/README.md

 There is no upper limit on the number of gaps.

+### My sample has poly(A) tails, how can I remove them?
+Use `--require-polya`.
+This filters for FL reads that have a poly(A) tail with at least 20 base pairs and removes identified tail.

 ### BAM tags explained
 Following BAM tags are being used:

  - `ib` Barcode summary: triplets delimited by semicolons, each triplet contains two barcode indices and the ZMW counts, delimited by comma.
 Example: `0,1,20;0,3,5`
- - `im` Number of ZMWs associated with this isoform
+ - `im` ZMW names associated with this isoform
- - `is` ZMW names associated with this isoform
+ - `is` Number of ZMWs associated with this isoform
  - `iz` Maximum number of subreads used for polishing
  - `rq` Predicted accuracy for polished isoform